sergiusens/snappy-docs/build-snaps/publish.md

 You can share your snaps with the world by publishing them to the Snap Store.
 Alternatively, you can publish to a [brand store](/docs/core/store).

-## 1. Create a store account
+## 1. Create a Snap Store account

 To release snaps you will need to create an account on the [Snap Store dashboard](https://dashboard.snapcraft.io/).
 Here you can customize how your snaps are presented, review your uploads, and control the release process.

 You'll need to choose a unique "developer namespace" as part of the account creation process.
 This name will be visible by users and associated with your snaps.

-Once you've confirmed your account, you're ready to start pushing your snaps to the Store.
+Once you've confirmed your account, you're ready to start pushing your snaps to the Snap Store.

 Make sure the `snapcraft` and `snap` commands know about you by logging in using the email address attached to your account.